Hoyasumii/bee-movie/README.md

 Can I get help with the Sky Mall magazine?
 I'd like to order the talking inflatable nose and ear hair trimmer.

-Captain, I'm in a real sit
+Captain, I'm in a real situ